freenas/freenas-docs/userguide/storage.rst

 #endif truenas

-To edit a disk's options, click the 3-dot icon for its entry and select :guilabel:`Edit` to open the screen shown in :numref:`Figure %s <zfs_edit_disk_fig>`).
+To edit the options for a disk, click |ui-options| on a disk, then :guilabel:`Edit` to open the screen shown in :numref:`Figure %s <zfs_edit_disk_fig>`).

 #ifdef comment